VoltLang/Volta/doc/volt.md

 If the struct or class had already defined `reducePrice`, the real method would take precedence over any free functions.

 It's not limited to structs and classes either.
-If a method style lookup would fail on any type (primitive types like int, etc), then Volt will look for a function that takes the type as the first parameter, then the rest of the arguments.
+If a method style lookup would fail on any type (primitive types like i32, etc), then Volt will look for a function that takes the type as the first parameter, then the rest of the arguments.

-    int add(int i, int a, int b) {
+    i32 add(i32 i, i32 a, i32 b) {
         return i + a + b;
     }

     ...
-        int i = 2;
+        i32 i = 2;
         i.add(3, 5);  // == 10

 ## Expressions